 In 1995, Bradford City F.C. won their promotion to the Premier League for two seasons.
 In the end, they suffered from a financial meltdown which meant several relegation’s to League 2.
-In 2013, they became the first club from the fourth tier of English football to play in the Wembley Cup final when they lost to Swansea City in the League Cup final.
+In 2013 they became the first club from the fourth tier of English football to play in the Wembley Cup final when they lost to Swansea City in the League Cup final.

-Rugby league also plays an important part in the city’s history, The Bradford Bulls, originally named Bradford Northern, currently play at the Odsal stadium.
+Rugby league also plays an important part in the city’s history.
+The Bradford Bulls, originally named Bradford Northern, currently play at the Odsal Stadium.
 They were formed in 1907 after splitting with local football outfit Bradford Park Avenue.

 The city centre is home to two major shopping centres.
-One of these is Kirkgate which opened in the 1960’s and is home to 65 shops.
+One of these is Kirkgate, which opened in the 1960s and is home to 65 shops.
 The other is Forster Square shopping park which opened its doors in 1995 and features 20 shops.

 On the 5th of November 2015, Westfields shopping centre, The Broadway, opened its doors for the very first time.
-Due to the global financial crisis, construction stopped in 2008 and was later restarted on the 4th of January 2014.
+Due to the global financial crisis, construction stopped in 2008 and was later restarted on the 4th of January, 2014.

 Since 2003, Bradford’s city centre has undergone a major transformation.
 It is one of the few Yorkshire cities to have its own dedicated “city centre park”.

-In summer, visitors can paddle in the water and when drained can hold large public events such as The Bradford Festival and other stage performances.
+In summer, visitors can paddle in the water and, when drained, can hold large public events such as The Bradford Festival and other stage performances.
 The area was officially opened in 2012.

 There is a lot to love about Bradford.
-From it’s fantastic mix of culture to the innovative city park, it is one of the most multicultural places in Yorkshire that is definitely worth a visit.
+From its fantastic mix of culture to the innovative city park, it is one of the most multicultural places in Yorkshire that is definitely worth a visit.

 In 1801, Bradford had a population of just 6,393 people.
-It was smaller in size than neighbouring Keighley, Halifax, and Huddersfield.
+It was smaller than neighbouring Keighley, Halifax, and Huddersfield.
 The villages of Manningham and Great Horton were still separated from the town by the countryside.

 During this period of massive economic change, Bradford experienced its first association with immigration.
 Irish workers and German Jewish merchants travelled across the sea to Bradford.